adasegroup/FES-feature-selector/README.md

 ### Synthetic data

-Synthetic data used for examination of the proposed methods consists of both bi-level variable selection and group selection.
-The data set generation is conducted via the linear model with the noise term follow a normal distribution.
-Ground truth is partitioned into 20 equally sized groups.
-In this research, we intend to consider several kinds of grouping structure.
+As proposed in [3] for generating synthetic data for examination of methods we're going to use the linear model where the design matrix and the noise term follows normal distribution and the ground truth parameters being partitioned into
+20 equally sized groups.
+In this research, we intend to consider several kinds of grouping structures.
+The goal is to obtain an accurate (in terms of least squares) estimator of the parameters that preserves the grouping structure, given only the desing matrix and the observations.

 ### Real data

-We intend to study the algorithms on the Boston Housing data set.
+Motivated by [3] we intend to study the algorithms on the Boston Housing data set.
 The original data set is used as a regression task, containing 506 samples with 13 features.
 Up to third-degree polynomial expansion is applied on each feature to account for the non-linear relationship between variables and response.
-For each variable x, x^2 and x^3 are recorded and gathered in a group.
 As a next step we split the data into the training set (approximately 50%) and testing set.
 The parameter settings for each method are properly scaled to fit the data set.
-We intend to fita linear regression model on the training data and report the number of selected features, feature groups as well as the mean squared error (MSE) on the testing set.
+We intend to use a linear regression model for training and testing with the evaluation protocol described above.

 ## Team members roles